 GradesK to 12

-In the ClassroomThe guides shared on this website provide a structured framework for evaluating any social/emotional learning program.
+In the ClassroomThe guide shared on this website provides a structured framework for evaluating any social/emotional learning program.
 Use the information to analyze any programs or tools being considered for use in your classroom.
 Share this guide with administrators in your district to use when considering implementing new learning programs.
 Create your own evaluation framework based on this information using Microsoft Excel or Google Sheets to serve as a useful look at the pros and cons of the resource being considered.

 Grades10 to 12